think-mm/enblog/input/posts/2008/11-30-allah-plays-with-his-souls-part-2.md

 > …the angel (who was Jibril) blew into the opening of the garment that she was wearing.
 Then the breath descended until it entered into her vagina and she conceived the child.

-This means Allah’s Soul, Gabriel, carried in his breath the seed of Allah, which induced Mary’s pregnancy.
+This means Allah's Soul, Gabriel, carried in his breath the seed of Allah, which induced Mary's pregnancy.

 In verse 21:91, we read that Mary guarded her chastity (sexual organ).
 Allah breathed into her His spirit, the Ruh.
 Thus, Allah made her and her son (Jesus) signs for all people.
 Note that Allah did not specifically mention that the Ruh or the Soul was Gabriel.
-So we can be certain that it was Allah’s seed that caused Mary’s pregnancy, and not the seed of Gabriel.
+So we can be certain that it was Allah's seed that caused Mary's pregnancy, and not the seed of Gabriel.

-Jalalyn writes that the Ruh in 21:91 was Gabriel, and Gabriel breathed into the opening of Mary’s garment and she became pregnant.
+Jalalyn writes that the Ruh in 21:91 was Gabriel, and Gabriel breathed into the opening of Mary's garment and she became pregnant.

 Let us read in full what ibn Kathir writes on 21:91: